-There are currently two regular markets held in Stokesley on The Plain in front of the Town Hall.
+There are currently three regular markets held in Stokesley on The Plain in front of the Town Hall.
 Both markets pay rent to the Manorial Lands Trust.

 The origins of the Friday market date back a long time, but precise dates are uncertain.
 The Victoria County History - A History of the County of York, North Riding: Volume II indicates that in 1280 the then Lord of the Manor, Hugh de Eure, claimed that a market had been held by his ancestors ever since the time of the Norman Conquest.
 It is understood that whilst he was fined as he could not show a royal charter giving him the right to hold the market it was allowed to continue.
 The entry in the Online Gazetteer of Market Fairs in England and Wales to 1516 notes evidence of a market being recorded in 1278 to 1281 and provides support for the claim that a market in Stokesley had been held since the Norman Conquest.
 Further evidence in Kirby’s Inquest in Yorkshire later in the 1280s indicates that Hugh de Eure claimed a market was authorised through a charter of Henry III.
 Recent searches have failed to find any documentary evidence for the award of the right to hold a market in Stokesley and it likely that no such documents now exist.

 The Farmers’ Market is held on the first Saturday of each month and the new Makers Market will take place on the third Saturday of each month, they are both open from 8.30 am to 2.30 pm.
 The Farmers Market has much more recent origins.
 It commenced in 2003 and has progressively grown, matching the increase in its and popularity and trade.
 It now encompasses over 30 stalls at each of the monthly events.

 Stokesley Farmers’ Market is run by Northern Dales Farmers’ Markets, a not-for-profit social enterprise.
 It offers only produce that is locally grown or produced.
 'Local' means within 50 miles of the market.